bbcarchdev/res_moodle_stack/README.md

 * Go to the test course (set up by default in the Docker image).
 * Login with admin/admin.
+* Go to "Site home" (left-hand menu).
-* Select "Turn editing on" for the course.
+* Click on the cog (top right) and select "Turn editing on" for the course.
 * Click on "Add activity or resource".
 * Select "URL" from the pop-up (right at the bottom on the left) and click "Add".
 * Click the "Choose a link" button, then select "RES" from the list of available plugins.